policy policy remote work telecommuting telecommute working remotely modified Mon Oct 17 2022 16:00:15 GMT-0400 (Eastern Daylight Time)

 b.
 The employee and their supervisor must agree on how their communications will be managed.
 During the agreed upon work schedule, it is expected that the employee is available for contact by phone, email, and other university approved collaboration tool (e.g. Teams); and

 c.
 The employee is expected to report to their regularly assigned place of employment as agreed upon with their supervisor and as indicated in the Agreement.
 Additionally, when operational needs require, an employee must report to the regularly assigned place of employment upon the supervisor’s request.
 The supervisor must give the employee as much advance notice as feasible under the circumstances presented.
+Employees will not be reimbursed by the employer for travel, mileage, or any other commuting expenses that are directly related to reporting to their regularly assigned place of employment from their home or approved remote work location.

 H. Timekeeping and Leave